 My role in metabolic health begins from behind-the-counter.
 I am a pharmacist and much of my day consists of counseling patients in an attempt to improve health outcomes.
 I came across the statistic that “only 12% of the population are considered metabolically healthy,” which is alarming, but unfortunately I can’t say I was surprised.
-Every day I see a similar scenario: a patient goes to their doctor feeling a little “off,” finds out that they have elevated blood sugar, cholesterol, or BMI, and eventually they end up at my pharmacy counter with prescriptions.
+Every day I see a similar scenario: A patient goes to their doctor feeling a little “off,” finds out that they have elevated blood sugar, cholesterol, or BMI, and eventually ends up at my pharmacy counter with prescriptions.

 The questions roll in as the patient begins to process the diagnosis: What could I have done better?
 Do you believe this is genetic and I was always going to get this diagnosis?
-Could I have done anything earlier, and taken measures to prevent this?
+Could I have done anything earlier, or taken measures to prevent this?

 As a pharmacist, I strive to give practical lifestyle changes and insight.
 In addition to counseling on medications, I look at my patient’s health as an overall picture.
 This includes helping my patients understand the cause-and-effect relationship our choices have on our health, which I believe should be discussed on a continual basis.
-Knowledge is power, and when it comes to your metabolic health the future is bright.
+Knowledge is power, and when it comes to your metabolic health, the future is bright.
 With tools like continuous glucose monitors (CGM) giving us unparalleled real-time clarity into our metabolic health, these can allow us to start making personalized decisions to live our best healthy life.

 CGM opens a new window into our physical body that we’ve never had the chance to explore.
 By wearing a CGM, we can see in real-time how our bodies are functioning and we can unlock the possibility of changing our future metabolic health.
-These devices provide instantaneous metabolic data so we can make changes in our lifestyle and reduce the likelihood of a surprise diagnosis later in life.
+These devices provide instant metabolic data so we can make changes in our lifestyle and reduce the likelihood of a surprise diagnosis later in life.
 Often, patients didn’t see their diagnosis coming.
 Often, they knew they “should” be exercising and making healthier food choices, but let’s be honest: with marketing and advertising, it can make it extremely confusing to decipher what exactly is healthy.

-Since I’ve started using CGM myself, I can attest to buying what appeared to be a “healthy” product only to find out a couple hours later it spiked my blood sugar and left me feeling tired and fatigued.
+Since I’ve started using CGM myself, I can attest to buying what appeared to be a “healthy” product only to find out a couple of hours later it spiked my blood sugar and left me feeling tired and fatigued.

 I’m a science-minded individual, and I thrive on learning the research and data behind products.
 Understanding the history and research behind CGM has further deepened my appreciation for the importance of this technology.
-Interestingly, the use of continuous glucose monitoring (CGM) has only been mainstream for less than 20 years, and in that short period of time it has revolutionized the way patients with diabetes manage their blood sugar.
+Interestingly, the use of continuous glucose monitoring has only been mainstream for less than 20 years, and in that short period of time, it has revolutionized the way patients with diabetes manage their blood sugar.
 Prior to CGM, the gold standard of care for diabetic patients was a blood glucose finger stick which essentially provided a single time-point snapshot of glucose levels.
-Now, with CGM, we have essentially a continuous video of blood sugar activity, with dozens of data points througout the day.
+Now, with CGM, we have essentially a continuous video of blood sugar activity, with dozens of data points throughout the day.

 What to expect when wearing a CGM

 What exactly is a blood sugar spike?
 A sugar spike will show on the CGM as an event in which the blood sugar was raised in response to eating a certain food.
 The goal is to keep glucose readings fairly level and steady, as large spikes indicate higher blood glucose, and in response, the body needs a more substantial insulin release to bring the glucose levels back down.
 When this process occurs repeatedly, it can generate the pathologic process of insulin resistance, whereby cells become “numb” to insulin.
 Insulin resistance happens over time, and if not corrected, could eventually lead to Type-2 diabetes.
-As a society our “Metabolic Goal” should be to reduce glucose spikes, lower insulin production, thus decreasing possibility for insulin resistance.
+As a society our “metabolic goal” should be to reduce glucose spikes, lower insulin production, thus decreasing the possibility for insulin resistance.
 In the short term, when we keep glucose and insulin more stable, we can improve cellular function, balance hormones, and improve our energy.

-Anatomy of a CGM
+How a CGM works

-Freestyle Libre is the most accessible CGM on the market, and most community pharmacies stock them or could easily order through a secondary distributor.
+Freestyle Libre is the most accessible CGM on the market, and most community pharmacies stock them or can easily order them through a secondary distributor.
 For this reason, most of the patients I consult with use this type CGM.
-Freestyle is a well recognized brand, and are also known for producing self monitoring glucose meters (SMGM) and test strips and lancets.
-The way the Libre works is by applying a sensor which contains a wired enzyme glucose sensing technology into the interstitial fluid on the back of the arm.
+Freestyle is a well-recognized brand, and is also known for producing self-monitoring glucose meters (SMGM) and test strips and lancets.
+The Libre works by applying a sensor that contains a wired enzyme glucose-sensing technology into the interstitial fluid on the back of the arm.
 The sensor filament that goes under the skin is very flexible and is 5mm long and 0.4mm wide.
 This technology measures glucose every minute and stores readings in 15-minute intervals.
 The sensor needs to be scanned by either the reader or a smartphone and this will transmit the prior 8 hours of data to the app.
 Since there is no continuous flow of data, there are settings for alerts and alarms.

 Science has come a long way, which is good news because we as a population need our health to come a long way.
 With only 12% of the population considered metabolically healthy, there is no other option besides changing our lifestyle and becoming proactive.